chaseruskin/orbit/docs/src/commands/launch.md

 ## __NAME__

-launch - release an ip's next version
+launch - release an ip through a channel

 ## __SYNOPSIS__